Jahan08/-High-Throughput-Virtual-Screening-for-Hit-Finding-and-Evaluation/README.md

 Holo WaterMap Job: Protein with Ligand

-### Result analysis - red spheres very energy hydration sites, meaning they are highly unstable and The apo WaterMap shows a cluster of high-energy hydration sites in the binding site region that are highly unstable.
-In the holo WaterMap almost all those high-energy waters have been displaced by the ligand.
+### Result analysis - red spheres imply very high energy hydration sites, meaning they are highly unstable and if the apo WaterMap shows a cluster of high-energy hydration sites in the binding site region that are highly unstable and in the holo WaterMap almost all those high-energy waters have been displaced by the ligand.
 This implies that a drug-sized molecule (that can be accommodated in this binding site), will receive significant binding affinity from simply occupying the binding site, thus confirming the target’s druggability.

 ## Module 3 Assignment : In the Module 3 Assignment Instructions workflow, you carried out target preparation and validation tasks for 2OWB and 2RKU.
 For details see the attached file where I applied (RSCB.org, Protein Preparation wizard, Protein Reliability Report, Primex, SiteMap, WaterMap)

+### Note - Protein can contain multiple chains, so WaterMap and SiteMap analysis must be conducted on multiple chains separately

 # Module 4.1d
 In this section, for ligand-based virtual screening, we profiled and filtered ~2 million compound subset of the Enamine REAL library.  (pre-run)